elearning-x/certificat-ia/Part_1/1.5/p1_5_3_lab_residuals_en.md

 ### Import data
 You have one variable to explain \$Y\$ and four explanatory variables in the file `tprespartiel.dta`.
-Datasets in FunStudio are located in `data/` directory.
+Datasets in Fun Campus are located in `data/` directory.

 ```{code-cell} python